salewski/terraform/website/docs/configuration/expressions.html.md

     The name given immediately after the `for` keyword is used as a temporary variable name which can then be referenced from the nested template.

-To allow for template directives to be formatted for readability without introducing unwanted additional spaces and newlines in the result, all template sequences can include optional _strip markers_ (`~`) either immediately after the introducer or immediately before the end.
-When present, the sequence consumes all of the literal whitespace (spaces and newlines) either before or after the sequence:
+To allow template directives to be formatted for readability without adding unwanted spaces and newlines to the result, all template sequences can include optional _strip markers_ (`~`), immediately after the opening characters or immediately before the end.
+When a strip marker is present, the template sequence consumes all of the literal whitespace (spaces and newlines) either before the sequence (if the marker appears at the beginning) or after (if the marker appears at the end):

 ```hcl
 <<EOT